coateds/DevOpsOnWindows/LinuxLPIC1Exams/ExamNotes.md

 # LPIC 1 Exam Notes

+## Help and man pages
+* man pages
+  * Section 1: executables programs or shell commands
+  * Section 2: System Calls
+  * Section 3: Library Calls
+  * Section 4: Special Files
+  * Section 5: File Formats and conventions
+  * Section 6: Games
+  * Section 7: Misc
+  * Section 8: Sys Admin commands (usually for root)
+  * Section 9: Kernal routines
+* `man [sec#] [item]`
+* Man Pages
+  * brief review of the syntax:  SYNOPSIS
+  * environmental variable might we use to specify the directory where man page files will be located:  $MANPATH
+  * info command can also be used
+  * configuration file  --  /etc/man_db.conf
+  * section within a man page provides a list of man pages or other resources  --  SEE ALSO
+  * Search:  man -k [subject] , apropos [subject]
+  * Which section of a man page contains administrative utilities used by the root user  --  8

 ## BASH, Shells and Shell Scripting
 * Logon configuration files
   * ~/.bashrc (read by non-login shells as well as others)